-Columbia Business School looks for intellectually driven people from diverse educational, economic, social, cultural, and geographic backgrounds.
-Students share a record of achievement, demonstrated, strong leadership, and the ability to work in teams.
+We look for intellectually driven people from diverse educational, economic, social, cultural, and geographic backgrounds.
+Our students share a record of achievement, demonstrated, strong leadership, and the ability to work in teams.

 The Admissions Committee seeks intellectually inquisitive applicants with superior academic credentials from their undergraduate and graduate programs.
 Excellent written and oral communication skills are essential.
 Fluency in multiple languages is not required for admission but is increasingly desirable for the study and practice of global business.

 Over the past five years, competition for admission to Columbia Business School has continued to rise steadily.
-The School typically receives and reviews 5,500 to 7,000 full-time MBA applications each year, and in recent cycles only 15 percent of applicants were admitted.
+We typically receive and review 5,500 to 7,000 full-time MBA applications each year, and in recent cycles only 15 percent of applicants were admitted.”

 I will refer to this statement in what I discuss below.

 Let’s look at each of the topics that your recommenders need to consider: